Taoerwang/tensorflow-models-with-simple-ways/README.md

 # Tensorflow models with simple ways
-Some models with easy understanding code,it will help you understand what the model does.These models can only work with not very good result.
+Some models with easy understanding code,it will help you understand what the model does.These models can only work with not very good results.
 ##  Models list
 1.Adversarial Networks （Gan）<br>
 * AAE      &nbsp;&nbsp;[Adversarial Autoencoders](https://arxiv.org/abs/1511.05644) <br>